-We also got all four of us second row seats to see “School of Rock” on Broadway for less than $200 using Starwood Preferred Guest points.
-Here’s how to did it with points from just one credit card sign-up.
+We also got all four of us second row seats to see “School of Rock” on Broadway for less than $200 using Starwood Preferred Guest points, though this is no longer something that is offered now that Marriott has purchased Starwood :(.

 Where to Stay in New York City

 One of my favorite hotels EVER, not just in NYC, is EVEN Hotels, a wellness-themed brand that helps you stay on track with your health when traveling.
 They truly have wellness incorporated into every detail of this hotel from the yoga mat and exercise bands in the room to the healthy options in their restaurant to the state-of-the-art fitness room, ergonomic chairs and stand-up desk.

 Read my full review of the property here.